pagkly/Zed/Investopedia3/Highly Compensated Employees (HCE).md

 ### Nondiscrimination Test

-The Internal Revenue Service (IRS) requires that all 401(k) plans take a [nondiscrimination test](https://www.investopedia.com/terms/n/nondiscrimination_rule.asp) every year.3 The test separates employees into two groups—non-highly compensated and highly compensated employees (HCE).
+The Internal Revenue Service (IRS) requires that all 401(k) plans take a [[nondiscrimination test]](https://www.investopedia.com/terms/n/nondiscrimination_rule.asp) every year.3 The test separates employees into two groups—non-highly compensated and highly compensated employees (HCE).
 By examining the contributions made by HCEs, the compliance test determines whether all employees are treated equally through the company’s 401(k) plan.

 The non-discrimination stipulations are set in place so that employee retirement plans do not discriminate in favor of highly compensated employees.
 Defining highly compensated employees provided a way for the IRS to regulate deferred plans and ensure that companies were not just setting up retirement plans to benefit their executives.

-The 5% threshold is based on voting power or the [value of company shares](https://www.investopedia.com/articles/stocks/08/stock-prices-fool.asp).
+The 5% threshold is based on voting power or the [[value of company shares]](https://www.investopedia.com/articles/stocks/08/stock-prices-fool.asp).
 The interest owned by an individual also includes the interest attributed to his or her relatives such as spouse, parents, children, grandchildren, but not grandparents or siblings.4 An employee with exactly 5% ownership in the company is not considered a highly compensated employee, whereas one with a 5.01% interest in the company has the HCE status.
 For example, an employee with 3% holdings in the company will be considered an HCE if his spouse owns 2.2% interest in the same company (total interest is 5.2%).

 ## Special Considerations